erikvanek/erikvanek.github.io/pages/notes/design/Activities/Design research.md

 - "CX oriented research is rather inductive (finding out along the way), whereas testing prototypes is deductive (validating hypothesis)"
 - Important to take notes [well][https://condens.io/user-research-note-taking/]
 - **The mismatches between user attitudes and user actions are often a great source of insights**.
+- Two main fidelities
+	- pure - rigorous research uncovering completely new knowledge
+	- applied - less rigorous, borrows ideas and techniques from pure research but is more relaxed
+- Research can be also looked through the [double diamond](https://dovetail.com/blog/researching-right-thing-versus-researching-thing-right/) paradigm